zozzlethena/docs/pages/launch.md

 ## Getting Ready

-Velodrome Finance operates exclusively on the Optimism network (a layer 2 of the Ethereum main network that uses Optimistic Rollups).
+Velocimeter operates exclusively on the Optimism network (a layer 2 of the Ethereum main network that uses Optimistic Rollups).

 If you are unfamiliar with Optimism, you can find a lot of resources